 fieldsGrouping to ensure that tuples containing the fields that are used for cache lookup are always routed to the same process.
 This grouping functionality avoids duplication of cache entries across processes.

 Stream "top N"

 When your topology depends on calculating a top N value, calculate the top N value in parallel.
 Then merge the output from those calculations into a global value.
 This operation can be done by using fieldsGrouping to route by field for parallel processing, and then route to a bolt that globally determines the top N value.

 For an example of calculating a top N value, see the RollingTopWords example.

 Storm uses Apache Log4j to log information.
 By default, a large amount of data is logged, and it can be difficult to sort through the information.
 You can include a logging configuration file as part of your Storm topology to control logging behavior.

 For an example topology that demonstrates how to configure logging, see Java-based WordCount example for Storm on HDInsight.

-Learn more about real-time analytics solutions with Apache Storm in HDInsight:
+Learn more about real-time analytics solutions with Storm on HDInsight: